davidbrandfonbrener/davidbrandfonbrener.github.io/_posts/2021-02-25-overparam-bandit.md

 **Acknowledgements**

-Thanks to Will Whitney for editing this post.
+Thanks to Will Whitney and Evgenii Nikishin for reading drafts of this post.
 And thanks to my co-authors Will Whitney (again), Rajesh Ranganath, and Joan Bruna.

 ---